 Confessions of a Recovering Striver

-Someone who practices trying hard, to achieve something, from self-determination.
-For me, it was constantly striving, for years, as a wife, mom, entrepreneur, leader, and self-development... but nothing was ever "good enough".
-I constantly needed to do more, have more, so I could BE more, AKA to feel worthy and deserving of love.
+For me, it was constantly aiming for perfection as a wife, mom, entrepreneur, church leader, and in self-growth.
+But nothing was ever "good enough".
+I constantly needed to do more, to have more, so I could feel deserving of love.

 Jesus graciously met me in my fear-based, compulsive, self-dependent striving.
-He untangled me from that worldly-paradigm to set me free, and He can do the same for you... if you choose.
+He untangled me from the worldly-paradigm of "not enough's" to set me free.
+Each day, I'm reminding myself of that freedom.
+He can do the same for you.

 Grief is a weird but necessary part of life.
 No one escapes this emotion.
 Grief is a deep sorrow, especially caused by someones death.
 It's strange too because different people handle this process very differently.
 If you've ever experienced grief, then you're aware of how complex...